 Because this tuning delivers a fixed level of approximation, it has a proportionately greater impact if the number of individuals involved in a query (the audience size) is small.
 A query which reports on a million individuals will show negligible approximation, while a query which reports on just a hundred individuals will show significant approximation - even if the hundred individuals are selected from datasets containing millions of rows.

-Model Accuracy helps you gauge the impact of this effect on a specific query.
+The quality metric Model Accuracy helps you gauge the impact of this effect on a specific query.
 Like all quality metrics, it is a value between 0 and 1.
 A value above 0.95 suggests there is limited impact, while a value below 0.90 indicates that you may need to take this effect into account.

 Approximation arising from mismatched bins

 Some approximation may also result from the format of the original data, and how well it matches the query you submit.